Brewing a Brand New Coffee: What’s Your Go-To Recipe?

 These are questions that we asked to some of the most renowned coffee professionals (in addition to supplying our own answers to this question as well) so that we could compile a set of brewing blueprints for you to try out at home, in the event that you find yourself in this situation.

-One thing of quick note, many of the recipes suggested here go against conventional wisdom, but take with assurance that everyone selected for this conversation piece very much knows what they are talking about.
+One thing of quick note: many of the recipes suggested here go against conventional wisdom, but take assurance that everyone selected for this conversation piece very much knows what they are talking about.
+Whenever I spot something interesting, I ask the interviewee to expand a little on their thought process.

 Alexa Elizabeth Lee